Two real cases of indirect sex discrimination at work and how things turned out

 If you’re being discriminated against because your gender is non-binary, this would also probably count as Gender Reassignment discrimination.
 There has been at least one successful case of non-binary discrimination brought to the Employment Tribunal.

 The Equality Act doesn’t specifically mention intersex people.
-However, if you are being discriminated against because you are intersex the Equality and Human Rights Commission says that sex discrimination or disability discrimination may be relevant.
+However, if you are being discriminated against because you are intersex, then sex discrimination or disability discrimination may be relevant.

 How to progress your indirect sex discrimination claim